Road trippin’ in Georgia

 We decided that for us, Georgia was in its people, small towns and mountains and the best way to enjoy that of course would be a road trip.

-We got to Tbilisi and made a plan for our week-long road trip in Georgia, which was, there will be no detailed plan. 🙂 We decided to keep it fluid, explore and experience the country as it came.
+After getting to Tbilisi, the plan for our week-long road trip in Georgia was – there would be no detailed plan.
+Let’s keep it fluid, explore and experience the country as it comes.

-We took assistance from out guest house owner at Tbilisi, to book a car for the week.
-We looked at the map and decided we would drive west all the way from Tbilisi to the Black Sea, then North-east into the Upper Caucasus mountains and back to Tbilisi.
+Our guest house owner at Tbilisi helped us book a car for the week and we made a rough plan – drive west all the way from Tbilisi to the Black Sea, then North-east into the Upper Caucasus mountains and back to Tbilisi.

 We left Tbilisi and headed West visiting the ancient cave town of Uplistsikhe en route.
 We identified a hill town a few hours away for the night and booked a homestay.